Current Developments in Labor and Employment Law

 October 28, 20159:00 AM to 4:45 PMCapital University Law School - 303 E. Broad St. - Annex A121/A122Presented by the Labor & Employment Law Association

-This course has been submitted to the Supreme Court of Ohio Commission on Continuing Legal Education for 6.00 total CLE hours, with 1.00 of attorney professional conduct instruction.
-Pending Approval.
+This course has been approved by the Supreme Court of Ohio Commission on Continuing Legal Education for 6.00 total CLE hours, with 1.00 of attorney professional conduct instruction.

 Register to AttendThe cost to attend this CLE is $75.00 per person and includes lunch.
 Please visit our online registration page to complete your transaction (VISA, MasterCard, Discover).
 In the event that you are registering multiple people for the event using the online registration page, please email Assistant Dean Shawn Beem with the names of the individuals for whom you are registering.

 If you need to pay by check, please contact Assistant Dean Shawn Beem (614-236-6889).

 Labor & Employment Law Association Annual Continuing Legal Education Seminar The Labor & Employment Law Association (LELA) sponsors an annual continuing legal education (CLE) seminar covering varying cutting-edge and important topics in labor and employment law.
 The speakers represent leaders in the profession and are often Capital University Law School alumni.
 Proceeds from the event cover nominal program costs with the majority of fees going towards a book scholarship for a current LELA student.
 The CLE is coordinated by students with the support of Advisor and Professor of Law, Floyd D. Weatherspoon, and the Assistant Dean for Professional Development, Shawn M. Beem, L'02.